rossbrandon/rossbrandon.dev/content/posts/wsl-over-powershell.md

 ## IDE Setup

 For the most part, IDEs running within Windows 11 interact smoothly with the WSL filesystem.
-VSCode does this seamlessly (and as mentioned above, it will even start the WSL VM if you access a project in that filesystem :smile:).
+VSCode does this seamlessly (and as mentioned above, it will even start the WSL VM if you access a project in that filesystem :beaming_face_with_smiling_eyes:).
 GoLand required a little more setup, but mostly just to tell the IDE to use the WSL distro as a run target.
 JetBrains provides [easy documentation](https://www.jetbrains.com/help/go/how-to-use-wsl-development-environment-in-product.html#local_project) for how to do this.

 ## Wrap-up